 That is when I took my boldest decisions – when I was curious about myself as well as others, conscious of my own values, and listening to my deepest me.
 Then and today, being intentional about what kind of me I want to be helps me gain perspective in how I look at life, make choices in how I live it, and take responsibility for my impact.
 Through being coached and then becoming a professional coach, my values have clarified, learning has deepened, new insights have been gained, and clarity attained.
 My confidence has been rebuilt, and with it, appreciation of personal qualities and skills that had been hidden or suppressed.

 Fast forward to January 2010.
 I was stepmother to Alex, 11, a mother of Yago, 3, and Bruno, 1.5, a partner in my recruiting business, and living in Spain.
-By the end of that month, we moved to Boston, USA, Alex stayed behind with his mother, and I left behind my life in Spain and business with my partner.
+By the end of that month, we moved to Boston, USA, Alex stayed behind with his mother, and I left behind my life and business in Spain.